 In today’s post we will offer up some information and best practice tips to avoid common mistakes such as incorrect freight classification (which could results in a re-class by the carrier, wasting both time and money for both parties), incorrect weight resulting in a re-weight, and what are some of the most common freight invoice adjustments that may occur due to error.
 As we said in our freight claims series, knowledge is power in avoiding errors that may drive up your transportation costs unnecessarily.

 A Brief on Freight Classification

-There are 18 freight classification categories which range from the most dense lbs/cubic ft (least expensive) to least dense lbs/cubic ft (most expensive classes).
-The freight classification (NMFC) is provided by the National Motor Freight Traffic Association (NMFTA) and identifies, the typical density, size, stow-ability and value of the goods being shipped.
+There are 18 freight classification categories which range from the densest lbs/cubic ft (least expensive) to least dense lbs/cubic ft (most expensive classes).
+The freight classification (NMFC) is provided by the National Motor Freight Traffic Association (NMFTA) and identifies, the typical density, size, stow-ability, and value of the goods being shipped.
 The shipment’s NMFC code establishes the carrier’s shipping charges.
-It is critical for transportation companies to accurately identify the correct NMFC number and resulting freight class needed to obtain correct freight charges.
+It is critical for transportation companies to accurately identify the correct NMFC number and calculate freight class accurately to obtain correct freight charges.
 NMFC numbers and classes are categorized in the NMFC Tariff.
 Inaccurate NMFC numbers and freight class result in a carrier re-class which can result in a higher or lower than expected shipping charge.

 So Why Do Shippers get Freight Classification Wrong and Experience Re-Classes Anyway?